Drawing in the Meadow, Reflecting on Impermanence

 –Mary Oliver

 We first did this workshop in 2021.
 It was a Covid-safe art experience in nature at the beautiful Greensprings Natural Cemetery Preserve.
-We are very excited to offer it again this summer (2024).
-Over the first four sessions we will observe and sketch outside—insects, leaves, trees, clouds—from the minute to the majestic.
+We were very excited to offer it again in the summer of 2024.
+Over the first four sessions we observed, sketched and practiced our watercolors skills outside in the beautiful nature preserve that is Greensprings Natural Cemetery.

-We will offer ‘prompts’ to inspire written reflections between drawing sessions.
-No need to know how to draw or write to participate.
-For the fifth session, we will share some of our creations, and reflect on what our time spent in this place brought up for each of us.
+We offered ‘prompts’ to inspire written reflections between drawing sessions.
+There was no need to know how to draw or write to participate.
+For the fifth session, we shared some of our creations, and reflected on what our time spent in this place brought up for each of us about our mortality.

 Download the PDF to learn more.
 View the poster.